Skip to main content

 Technical Analysis

-CVE-2026-3399 identifies a buffer overflow vulnerability in the Tenda F453 router firmware version 1.0.0.3.
-The vulnerability resides in the fromGstDhcpSetSer function within the httpd component, specifically in the processing of the 'dips' argument passed to the /goform/GstDhcpSetSer endpoint.
-Improper validation or bounds checking of this argument allows an attacker to overflow a buffer, potentially overwriting adjacent memory.
-This can lead to arbitrary code execution or denial of service on the device.
-The vulnerability is remotely exploitable without requiring authentication or user interaction, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:L).
-The CVSS score of 8.7 (high severity) reflects the critical impact on confidentiality, integrity, and availability, with a low attack complexity and no user interaction needed.
-While no active exploitation has been reported, a public exploit exists, increasing the likelihood of future attacks.
-The affected product is a widely used consumer and small office router, making this vulnerability a significant risk for network security.
-The lack of available patches at the time of reporting necessitates immediate mitigation efforts to reduce exposure.
+CVE-2026-3399 is a buffer overflow vulnerability identified in the Tenda F453 router firmware version 1.0.0.3.
+The vulnerability resides in the httpd component, specifically within the fromGstDhcpSetSer function that processes the dips argument in the /goform/GstDhcpSetSer endpoint.
+Improper handling of this argument allows an attacker to overflow a buffer, which can lead to arbitrary code execution or denial of service on the device.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly accessible to attackers.
+The CVSS 4.0 base score of 8.7 reflects the high impact on confidentiality, integrity, and availability, combined with low attack complexity and no privileges or user interaction needed.
+While no confirmed exploits in the wild have been reported, a public exploit exists, increasing the likelihood of future attacks.
+The vulnerability affects a widely used consumer and small business router, which often serves as a gateway device, making exploitation potentially impactful for network security.
+The lack of available patches at the time of disclosure necessitates immediate mitigation efforts to reduce exposure.

 Potential Impact